marod424/cabo-san-matthew/content/posts/cover-letter-reloaded.md

 ## A tale of two careers: Formal & Informal

-Dooble failed and I lost my job, so I found a junior web dev job in New Jersey and moved!
+Dooble failed and I lost my job, so I found a junior web dev job in New Jersey and moved.

 ### Billtrust

 I was a small fish, drenched from a firehose, and now swimming in a bigger pond.
-**Billtrust**, a billing and payments business-to-business (B2B) Software-as-a-Service (SaaS) company, was a W/LAMP stack shop (**W**indows/**L**inux, **A**pache, **M**ySQL, **P**HP), and hired me as the *Javascript guy*, despite me being a junior developer and new to the industry.
+**Billtrust**, a billing and payments business-to-business (B2B) Software-as-a-Service (SaaS) company, was a W/LAMP shop (**W**indows/**L**inux, **A**pache, **M**ySQL, **P**HP) and hired me as the *Javascript guy*.
 As the *Javascript guy*, the goal was to migrate from jQuery to Single Page Applications (SPAs) via AngularJS.
-Of which the highlight was a full reskin of an existing application from jQuery to Angular components over the course of approximately 2-3 months:
+The highlight was a full reskin of an existing application from jQuery to Angular components over the course of approximately 2-3 months:
   - Worked closely with a part-time contract UI/UX designer
   - Used *Material Design* as the basis
   - Built an internal component library
   - Refactored old views with new components
   - Implemented new components in all new existing views

-Ultimately, I learned full stack, agile development; I worked with product managers, DBAs, QA, DevOps resources, and of course other developers.
+Ultimately, I learned full stack, agile development; I worked with product managers, DBAs, QA, DevOps, and of course other developers.
-I am super grateful to Billtrust for the start of my formal career as a junior developer.

 #### Startup Sabbatical